23 July 2025, 9:06 am

 “This is now my new normal,” he said.
 “The training helped me unlearn, relearn, and commit to better journalism that includes both men and women.”

 Despite his personal transformation, he acknowledges persistent challenges.
-Cultural restrictions still prevent many women from speaking freely to the media in West Nile.
+Cultural restrictions still prevent many women in West Nile from speaking freely to the media.

-“Many women need their husband’s permission before speaking to the media, and others fear being judged by the community.
-This makes it hard to represent their voices accurately.”
+“Many women need their husband’s permission before speaking to the media, and others fear judgement from the community.
+This makes it difficult to represent their voices accurately.”

-He also highlighted the scarcity of female journalists in the region as a barrier to comprehensive reporting.“There are very few female journalists here, and that limits the space for women’s stories to be told authentically,” he said.
+He also highlighted the scarcity of female journalists in the region as a barrier to comprehensive reporting.
+“There are very few female journalists here, which limits the space for women’s stories to be told authentically,” he said.

-“We need bachelors’ programs in Arua and other towns to build our capacity.
-Traveling to Kampala for studies is too expensive for many aspiring journalists,” he said.
+“We need bachelor’s programmes in Arua and other towns to build our capacity.
+Travelling to Kampala for studies is too expensive for many aspiring journalists,” he said.

-He further emphasized the economic challenges that particularly affect female journalists.
+He also emphasised the economic challenges that particularly affect female journalists.
 Poor pay and job insecurity often push them out of the profession.

 Opingopi urged the government to introduce a minimum wage policy for journalists to improve working conditions and retain more professionals, especially women.
 He credits UMWA’s intervention for opening his eyes to the gaps in his reporting.
 “Before the training, I didn’t see the problem.
 Now I know I was contributing to the invisibility of women in the media.
 That’s something I’ll continue to change in my work.”